psu-libraries/researcher-metadata/README.md

 - In addition to the apivore spec, we've also been using request specs to "integration" test our endpoints and params.
 See: ```spec/requests/api/v1/users_spec.rb``` for an example.
 The apivore specs are good for ensuring the DSL/documentation jives with the actual enpoints, but the request specs allow us to be more thorough.
 - Once specs are passing it's a good idea to manually test the endpoint using the swagger-ui: ```/api_docs/swagger_docs/v1```

-## Dependencies
-This application requires PostgreSQL for a data store, and it has been tested with PostgreSQL 9.5 and 10.10.
-Some functionality requires the [pg_trgm module](https://www.postgresql.org/docs/9.6/pgtrgm.html) to be enabled by running `CREATE EXTENSION pg_trgm;` as the PostgreSQL superuser for the application's database.

 ## ORCID Integration
 ### Background
 Since much of the data that is stored in the Researcher Metadata database is the same data that